proximax-storage/js-xpx-chain-rest/README.md

 ## Help

 To start work with it you need to install npm, nodejs, yarn first.
-You can do it by the next command(It is not completed now, it will install only yarn):
+You can do it by the next command:
 ```
-sudo ./installDependencies.sh
+sudo ./scripts/installDependencies.sh
 ```

-If you already have it, you need to build rest server:
+If you already have it, you need to build each module:
 ```
 sudo ./yarn_setup.sh
 ```

 Then if you want to run spammer:
 ```